-- Represents shares of the Company's common stock transferred from employees in satisfaction of minimum statutory tax withholding obligations upon the vesting of restricted stock during the period. - (2) On March 18, 2013, we announced the approval of a stock repurchase program (the 2013 Share Repurchase Program) pursuant to which the Company is authorized to repurchase up to \$150 million shares of common stock in the open market, in privately negotiated transactions or otherwise, at prices that the Company deems appropriate and subject to market conditions, applicable law and other factors deemed relevant in the Company's sole discretion.
-The stock repurchase program does not have an expiration date and may be suspended or discontinued at any time.
-As of August 2, 2014, \$112.7 million remained available under the \$150 million 2013 Share Repurchase Program.
+- (1) Includes 2,197 shares of the Company's common stock at an average price of \$114.89 transferred from employees in satisfaction of minimum statutory tax withholding obligations upon the vesting of restricted stock during the period. - (2) On March 18, 2013, we announced the approval of a share repurchase program (the 2013 Share Repurchase Program) pursuant to which the Company was authorized to repurchase up to \$150 million of the Company's common stock in the open market, in privately negotiated transactions or otherwise, at prices the Company deemed appropriate and subject to market conditions, applicable law and other factors deemed relevant in the Company's sole discretion.
+The 2013 Share Repurchase Program did not have an expiration date, but provided for suspension or discontinuation at any time.
+As of September 10, 2014, \$112.7 million remained available under the \$150 million 2013 Share Repurchase Program.

 On September 11, 2014, we announced that our Board of Directors authorized a new share repurchase program (the 2014 Share Repurchase Program) pursuant to which the Company may repurchase up to \$300 million of the Company's common stock.
 The 2014 Share Repurchase Program authorization revokes the previously authorized but unused amounts of \$112.7 million from the 2013 Share Repurchase Program.
 The 2014 Share Repurchase Program does not have an expiration date and may be suspended or discontinued at any time.
+As of November 1, 2014, \$290.0 million remained available under the \$300 million 2014 Share Repurchase Program.